Ross McMains: Coaching career

-McMains' coaching career began as a special assistant – a role that saw him focus on player development – with the Sacramento Kings for the 2012–13 NBA season, before spending the next two seasons with Sacramento's D-League affiliate, the Reno Bighorns.
-He returned to New Zealand in 2015 and was named assistant coach for the New Zealand Tall Blacks.
-He went on to win the NZNBL Coach of the Year as head coach of the Taranaki Mountainairs in 2016.
-From there, he returned to the United States and spent two seasons in the NBA G League as an assistant coach with the Santa Cruz Warriors and Westchester Knicks, before joining the New York Knicks for the 2018–19 season as head video coordinator.
+McMains served as a player development coach with the Sacramento Kings in the 2012–13 NBA season.
+He then served as an assistant coach with the Reno Bighorns of the NBA Development League in 2013–14 and 2014–15.

+McMains returned to New Zealand in 2015 and was named assistant coach for the New Zealand Tall Blacks.
+He went on to win the New Zealand NBL Coach of the Year Award as head coach of the Taranaki Mountainairs in the 2016 New Zealand NBL season.

+McMains was an assistant coach with the Santa Cruz Warriors during the 2016–17 NBA Development League season and an assistant coach with the Westchester Knicks during the 2017–18 NBA G League season.
+He joined the New York Knicks for the 2018–19 season as head video coordinator.

 In August 2019, McMains was appointed an assistant coach with Melbourne United of the Australian NBL.
 He parted ways with Melbourne in August 2020.

 In May 2021, McMains was appointed an assistant coach with the Louisville Cardinals men's college basketball team.

+For the 2022–23 season, McMains served as the associate head coach of the Maine Red Claws of the NBA G League.

+For the 2023–24 season, McMains joined the Boston Celtics in a player development role.
+He contributed to the Celtics' 2023–24 NBA championship.
+For the 2024–25 season, McMains was elevated to an assistant coach of the Celtics.

+As of July 2023, McMains was still an assistant coach for the New Zealand Tall Blacks.